hector-munachi/hector-munachi/README.md

 ### Hi, I'm Hector 👋

-A Full Stack Engineer, solving complex and creating impact for my clients
+A Full Stack Engineer, solving complex tasks and creating impact for my clients

 ## Languages and Tools
 <div>